golang/tools/gopls/doc/features/mcp.md

 This runs a standalone gopls instance that speaks MCP over stdin/stdout.

+The headless file watcher accepts MCP client roots only when the directory contains a regular `go.mod` or `go.work` file.
+Other roots are skipped and logged; gopls does not search their ancestors or descendants for Go projects.
+Clients should supply module or workspace roots rather than a parent directory containing several repositories.
+Accepted roots are still watched recursively, so large workspaces may still use many file descriptors on kqueue platforms.

 ## Instructions to the model

 This gopls MCP server includes model instructions for its usage, describing